xmatters/xm-labs-remedyondemand/README.md

 | XMOD_ROD_ENDPOINT_NAME | Remedy On-Demand QA or Remedy On-Demand DEV or Remedy On-Demand PROD       |

 ### Get the XMOD_INC_FORM_WS_URL
-* On the Communication Plans page, click the Edit drop-down menu for the BMC Remedy ITSM - IT communication plan
+* On the Communication Plans page, click the Edit drop-down menu for the BMC Remedy ITSM - IT communication plan then select Integration Builder
-* Select Integration Builder
-* Click the 1 Configured link for Inbound Integrations
+* Click the *1 Configured* link for Inbound Integrations
-* Click the Incident Alerts - Inbound link
+* Click the *Incident Alerts - Inbound* link
-* Scroll to the How to trigger the integration section then click the Copy Url link
+* Scroll to the **How to trigger the integration** section then click the *Copy Url* link

 ## Remedy On-Demand set up
 Any specific steps for setting up the target application?
 The more precise you can be, the better!